 Can Strong Creditors Inhibit Entrepreneurial Activity?

-We examine startup entry and exit activity following the staggered adoption of modern- day fraudulent transfer laws in the United States.
+We examine entrepreneurial activity following the staggered adoption of modern-day fraudulent transfer laws in the United States.
 These laws strengthen unsecured creditors’ rights and are particularly important for entrepreneurs whose personal assets commingle with the firm’s.
-Using administrative data from the U.S. Census Bureau, we document declines in startup entry, churning among entrants, and closures of existing firms after these laws pass.
-Firm financial data shows that entrepreneurs lower leverage by reducing unsecured credit.
-Our results suggest that excessive creditor rights can reduce entrepreneurs’ appetite for risk, thereby slowing down the extensive margin process of reallocating resources from failing to new businesses.
+Using administrative data from the U.S. Census Bureau, we document declines in startup entry—particularly among riskier entrants—and closures of existing firms after these laws pass.
+Firm financial data shows that entrepreneurs lower leverage by reducing demand for unsecured credit.
+Our results suggest that strong creditor protections can limit entrepreneurs’ appetite for risk, which may reduce churning along the extensive margin among the smallest firms in the economy.

 Keywords: Creditor rights; bankruptcy; entrepreneurship; startups; reallocation; churn